VittorioMorellini/offerteblazor/README.md

 ### Prerequisites

-The prerequisites in to have installed net 9 framework.
+The prerequisites is to have installed net 9 framework.

 ### Installation